ImaadhRenosh/Github-Project-Portfolio/README.md

 - **LangChain**: A framework for developing applications powered by language models.
 - **HuggingFace**: A library for natural language processing with pre-trained models for tasks like text classification and sentiment analysis.
 - **IBM WatsonX**: A platform for building and scaling AI systems with pre-trained foundation models.
-- **OpenCV**: An open-source library for computer vision tasks like image processing and real-time object detection.
-- **YOLOv8**: A state-of-the-art object detection algorithm optimized for speed and accuracy.
 - **Scikit-learn**: A machine learning library for predictive data analysis.
-- **FastAPI**: A modern web framework for building APIs with Python.
 - **Gradio**: A Python library for creating user-friendly web interfaces for machine learning models.
-- **Streamlit**: A framework for building machine learning and data science dashboards.
 - **Git**: A version control system for tracking code changes and collaborating on projects.

 ## 🌟 <u>Key Projects</u>